kunert/py-optDMD/README.md

 The code successfully solves for dmd modes in both the Bagging, Optimized DMD and optDMD frameworks.
-The python code exactly replicates the matlab implementation for the zero noise case.
+The python code exactly replicates the matlab implementation for the zero noise case (see tests).
 At smaller levels of noise (sigma< 0.05) the two implementations agree.

 For larger levels of noise [a bug became apparent](#solution-bug-for-very-noisy-data) in both the MATLAB and python versions.
 A simple workaround is provided for the BOP-DMD.